Nikki0526/MetaRF/README.md

 ## Model fine-tuning and testing
 * Run ``$ test.py`` to perform few-shot fine-tuning, dimension-reduction based sampling method and model evaluation.
 * We use relative path in this repository.
-Please place the trained model in the ``/model`` folder.
+Please place the downloaded model in the ``/model`` folder.

 ## Tutorial
 We provide a step-by-step tutorial that includes the whole workflow (including Data preprocessing, Model training, Model fine-tuning and testing) in ``$ Workflow of MetaRF - Tutorial.ipynb``